 Research suggests that 33% of customers have abandoned a business relationship because personalization was lacking.
 Just because workers do not have a desk, doesn’t mean that they should be denied access to the tools they need to deliver an individualized customer experience.
-As many as 71% of employees want their employers to provide the same level of technology as they use in their personal lives.
-With mobile-optimized workplace tools, this is now achievable.
+As many as 71% of employees want their employers to offer similar technology to what they are used to in their personal lives.
+With mobile-first workplace tools, such as an app for internal communication, this is now possible.

 What’s more, communication for many frontline workers remains fragmented.
 A lot of organizations use a combination of WhatsApp, Facebook Groups, physical bulletin boards and other channels.
 It's confusing, overwhelming, and inefficient.
 Above all, it disrupts the work-life balance of employees.
 Unifying the internal communications is therefore a necessity.

 No business can afford to stand still.
 Across all sectors, new technologies and shifting consumer trends mean that employees must continually learn new skills and undergo personal development to ensure customer needs are met.
 For industries that rely heavily on frontline workers, delivering employee training can present challenges – different shift patterns and the absence of a centralized office means that group learning experiences aren’t always appropriate.